TrevorStubbs/ReactLearningJournal/ReadingNotes/WhatIsReact.md

 - Called a 'renderer'

 ## UseState?
-- Function for workign with React's 'state' system
+- Function for working with React's 'state' system
-- State is used to keep track of data taht chanes over time
+- State is used to keep track of data that changes over time
 - used to make React update HTML on the screen